rbisdorff/Digraph3/docSphinx/tutorial.rst

     95, 35, 80, 37, 7, 12, 68, 2, 90, 55, 30, 75, 8, 44,
     41, 70, 79, 86, 84, 18, 45, 49, 10, 52]

-Alternative *52* appears first ranked, whereas alternative *59* is last ranked.
+Alternative *52* appears *first ranked*, whereas alternative *59* is *last ranked*.
 The quality of this ranking result may be assessed by computing its ordinal correlation with the corresponding standard outranking relation.

 .. code-block:: pycon
+   :name: preRankedDigrapgCorrelationIndexes
+   :caption: Quality of *Copeland*'s ranking rule for pre-ranked digraphs

    >>> g = BipolarOutrankingDigraph(tp,Normalized=True,Threading=True)
-   >>> g.computeOrderCorrelation(bg.boostedOrder)
+   >>> corr = g.computeOrderCorrelation(bg.boostedOrder)
-    {'correlation': 0.7485,
-     'determination': 0.4173}
+   >>> g.showCorrelation(corr)
+    Correlation indexes:
+     Extended Kendall tau         : +0.749
+     Bipolar-valued equivalalence : +0.312
+     Epistemic determination      :  0.417

-This ranking heuristic is readily scalable with ad hoc HPC tuning to several millions of decision alternatives (see [BIS-2016]_).
+The Copeland as well as the NetFlows ranking heuristics are readily scalable with ad hoc HPC tuning to several millions of decision alternatives (see [BIS-2016]_).

 Back to :ref:`Content Table <Tutorial-label>`